twonoise/jasmine-sa/README.md

 ------------------------------------
 I can't find or estimate noise specs of these Time-Frequency Reassigned Spectrogram transforms [7] [8].
 Without that, we can't make useful measurements.
 Btw, there are other SA where it is implemented, like x42 [9].

+If you need more frequency resolution than ~ 0.2 Hz/point (which is max for default max FFT size and 96 kHz Fs), you may increase max FFT size (depends on CPU).

 _Offline or file support?_
 ------------------------
 There is no, currently.